 - Two 12-oz bags fresh cranberries

-- 1 small apple peeled and finely diced
+- 1 small sweet apple (not granny smith), peeled and finely diced

 - 1 cinnamon stick

 - Place all ingredients in a saucepan and bring to a simmer.
 Simmer, stirring occasionally, for 10-15 minutes, until the sauce has thickened and the apples are tender.
 Taste it, if you’d like it sweeter add more sugar or maple syrup and cook a little longer.